Ticketpark/api-docs/docs/webhooks/webhooks.md

 The following webhook events are available:

 ## New booking
-When a new booking is created and confirmed, the following message will be sent to your webhook url:
+When a new booking is created and confirmed, the following message will be sent as POST request to your webhook url:

 ```
 {